gajendrakumar/assignment/README.md

 PS :
-      The terraform code end to end has to be execute and ofcource need to little bit modification to get it work and i tried my best to put sollution within the time i spent on the Assignment
+      The terraform code end to end has to be execute and ofcource need ittle bit modification to get it work and i tried my best to put sollution within the time i spent on the Assignment